honforstudy/seProject/README.md

 <h2>Purpose of this Software</h2>
 <div>
-  <p>Our group has decided this project as time-to-market (not finished)because we the content of our software is not very special one.
-Furthermore, our develop time is limited, so we need to publish as soon as possible.
-For strategic fit, development process is more trending to agile side cause a runable program is important than full version or quality base software.
-Therefore, we have made a short term version first, then getting update after.
-At last the version 1.0 is our final product.
-  For target market, obviously we are aiming for game industry.
-If we are really developing in real business matter, we may plan for beta test for customers and than getting feedback for upgrating</p>
+  <p>Our group has decided this project is time-to-market because the content of our software is not very special.
+Furthermore, our development time is limited, so we need to publish as soon as possible.
+For strategic fit, the development process is more trending toward the agile side because a runnable program is more important than a full version or quality-based software.
+Therefore, we have made a short-term version first and will get an update after.
+At last, version 1.0 is our final product.
+For our target market, obviously, we are aiming for the game industry.
+If we are really developing in a real business matter, we may plan a beta test for customers and then get feedback for upgrading.</p>
 </div>

 <h2>Software development plan</h2>
-(not finished)
 <ol>
 <li>   Game concept design: In this stage, we need to discuss the basic gameplay, game content, level design, game rules, etc. We also need to decide on the game's style, theme, and target audience.  </li>
   <br>